Kristine Froseth

+She is also known for acting in films, taking supporting roles in Sierra Burgess Is a Loser (2018), Apostle (2018), The Assistant (2019), and Oh, Canada (2024) while also taking leading roles in Sharp Stick (2022), and How to Blow Up a Pipeline (2022).

 Early life

-Froseth was born on 21 September 1996 in Summit, New Jersey, to Norwegian parents.
+Froseth was born on September 21, 1995, in Summit, New Jersey, to Norwegian parents.
 Her childhood was spent traveling back and forth between Oslo and New Jersey due to her father's work.

 Career

 Froseth started modeling after being discovered on a catwalk audition at Ski Storsenter in Norway, and was also scouted by IMG Models while in New Jersey at a local mall fashion show.
-She has modeled for brands such as Prada, Armani, Juicy Couture, Miu Miu and H&M.
+She has modeled for brands such as Prada, Armani, Miu Miu and H&M.

 Her acting career began when a casting director found her photos and encouraged her to audition for the film adaptation of John Green's novel Looking for Alaska.
 This film adaptation was never made.
 In 2016, she was cast in the pilot for a potential series adaptation of Let the Right One In.
 Froseth began her acting career with the 2017 film Rebel in the Rye.
 In 2018, she starred in two Netflix movies, Sierra Burgess Is a Loser and Apostle, and a Sky miniseries, The Truth About the Harry Quebert Affair.

-On 9 May 2018, it was announced that Hulu would be adapting the John Green novel Looking for Alaska into an 8-episode miniseries.
-On 30 October 2018, Green announced that Froseth would be playing Alaska Young, one of the main characters.
+On May 9, 2018, it was announced that Hulu would be adapting the John Green novel Looking for Alaska into an 8-episode miniseries.
+On October 30, 2018, Green announced that Froseth would be playing Alaska Young, one of the main characters.
 She stars in the 2021 Amazon Prime Video film Birds of Paradise directed by Sarah Adina Smith.

 In June 2022, Froseth was cast to star in Apple TV+'s The Buccaneers.
-On 21 July 2022 Season 2, episode 1 of American Horror Stories aired on FX on Hulu in the U.S. Froseth played the episode's protagonist, Coby Rae Dellum.
+That same year Froseth played the protagonist, Coby Rae Dellum, on the first episode of the second season of the FX on Hulu series American Horror Stories which aired on July 21, 2022.
+Also in 2022 she starred in the Lena Dunham sex comedy Sharp Stick and Daniel Goldhaber's action-thriller How to Blow Up a Pipeline.
+She also portrayed a young Betty Ford in the limited series The First Lady (2022).

+Personal life

+Froseth is dating her co-star Guy Remmers, whom she met on The Buccaneers set, from 2022.